 Below is an example of the pull requests I made for a coding challenge:

-Keep your pull requests small.
-Work as if you are working in a team and review your own PRs.
+Keep your pull request small.
+Work as if you are working in a team and review your own pull requests.
 Step by step PRs and logical commits will help you outdo your competition.
 This tells the evaluators a clear story of how you reached the solution.

 Write automated tests #

 Generally speaking, a take-home coding challenge won't specifically ask you to write tests.
 I would recommend investing a bit more time and write tests.

 If you can write automated unit tests first using a TDD approach.
 If you write tests after code that's fine too.
 The main point is to have automated tests and know the test's code coverage on the take-home coding challenge.

 The focus must be on writing clean and meaningful tests.
 This will automatically shape up your code to be much more readable and maintainable.